Learn The Most Essential Bushcraft Skills In A Weekend

 All the Other Details You Need to Know…

 You don’t need much equipment to attend this two-day bushcraft course – the main items you will need are: some outdoor clothing, including waterproofs, a head-torch, a whistle, a water bottle, a mug, a plate or bowl and some eating utensils.

 During the course you will be given a bushcraft training knife to use and this will be yours to keep afterwards.

-Other specialist equipment will be provided for your use during the course.
+Other specialist equipment will be provided for your use during this weekend course.
 This includes the use of a tarp and a bivvy bag.